rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md

   - '*'
 ```

-#### Permissions on Downstream Clusters
+#### GlobalRole Permissions on Downstream Clusters

 GlobalRoles can grant one or more RoleTemplates on every downstream cluster through the `inheritedClusterRoles` field.
 Values in this field must refer to a RoleTemplate which exists and has a `context` of Cluster.

 With this field, users gain the specified permissions on all current or future downstream clusters.
-For an example, consider the following GlobalRole:
+For example, consider the following GlobalRole:

 ```yaml
 apiVersion: management.cattle.io/v3